 Personally, I am a fan of Logitech products, and today I am going to share my Logitech G903 review with you.
 New Powerplay system of Logitech is quite revolutionary.
 A mouse pad charges your wireless mouse while you are using it.
 Wow, it’s just fantastic!
 Isn’t it?

-Of course, it is, but the problem is high-cost of the mouse for the majority of the users.
+Of course, it is outstanding, but the problem is the high cost of the mouse for the majority of the users.
 However, if you like the mouse and you are comfortable, then the price is not a big issue.
 The real problem comes when you get to know that the PowerPlay mouse pad is compatible with only two mouses, the Logitech G903 and G703.

 Logitech G903 Review

 An old age maxim, “you get what you pay for” is proved with the Logitech G903.
 Despite its cost, it is one of the best gaming mouses as well as a near matchless performer in the world of wireless mouses.
 Once you spent a considerable amount of your money, you will get an ergonomic, customizable gaming mouse that provides the heavenly performance along with several cutting-edge features.

 It includes support for the custom “Lightspeed” and the “Powerplay” wireless charging of Logitech.
 However, it has a downside, and that is you have to spend an additional amount of £90 to buy the custom charging mat of the company.
 The charging mat is mandatory because you cannot get the benefit of all the features of the Logitech G903 without it.
 Overall, the mouse becomes seriously expensive, and it overkills most of the conventional gamers.